 (I assume that you are already ON Spotify yes?)

 If not: To Get Your Music on Spotify: Spotify does not do direct deals with artists, so you will need to make sure your distributor has enrolled you in distribution to Spotify.
-Both CD Baby & Tunecore can distribute your music to Spotify.
+Here is the list of distributors who you can work with: